Teaching Excellence Program

 The CAS Teaching Excellence Program (TEP) provides resources to faculty members to support them in strengthening and expanding their teaching expertise, with the goal of best serving the needs of Lewis & Clark’s undergraduates.
 Funded by a grant from the Andrew W. Mellon Foundation, the program strives to create opportunities for collaboration and to provide assistance to faculty as they refine and share teaching practices with their colleagues.

 TEP offers a number of resources and events designed to help disseminate best practices in pedagogy.
 The program is designed not only to assist professors, but also to bring faculty together – across all disciplines and throughout their careers – to discuss and apply teaching techniques that are engaging, inclusive, and innovative.
-By offering workshops, bringing distinguished speakers to campus, and hosting regular lunchtime gatherings, TEP will dovetail with the efforts of other on-campus programs to support faculty development.
+By offering workshops, distinguished speakers, and hosting regular events, TEP dovetails with the efforts of other campus programs to support faculty development.

 You can access a curated online teaching resource guide by clicking on our TEP Resource Guide on this page.
 We continue to accept applications for our Faculty Mentoring Fall 2021 Program and Faculty-Student Partnerships for Spring 2022, as well as for our Classroom Innovation Grants.

 TEP, the Adaptive Teaching for the Liberal Arts (ATLA) Group, and Educational Technology collaborated in Summer 2020 to create a series of recorded workshops to support hybrid/blended adaptation.
 Please use your LC email and password to access the ATLA recordings.